 Some people may not follow this diet religiously, especially if they are not forced by health conditions like a celiac disease to follow a gluten-free diet.
 This diet may come as a choice for such people, so they may not adhere to it strictly.

 You will find them consuming gluten-free foods one minute, and the next, they are enjoying gluten-containing foods.
-You need to know that gluten-free diets do not cut corners, and neither do they have “cheat” days (7).
+You need to know that for people who need to be on them, gluten-free diets do not cut corners, and neither do they have “cheat” days (7).

 You will only reap the benefits of following this diet plan by sticking to it religiously.
-So no matter how restricting it may seem, envision the result and stay dedicated because it will help you ease into a healthier lifestyle.
+So no matter how restricting it may seem, envision the result and stay dedicated because it will help you find relief from your symptoms.